ryantanlien/CS3241-Lab3/README.md

 thorougly examining each stage of its pipeline.

 ## Lab 3 Rendering Features
 The lab features simulating a reflection using a 2nd alternative OpenGL camera.

-It also features texture mapping.
+Another feature that students implemented was designing the OpenGL camera to move in a quarternion around the center of the scene.

+Students were also required to change the material properties of the central table to make sure that the specular highlights are accurately represented.

 Objects such as the Minecraft Dirt Block and the Sword was designed by myself, and each Primitive's vector coordinates and transforms are calculated and drawn by hand as well.
+The material properties of the Dirt Block and Sword are changed accordingly to make them more reflective.